Preparing for GCSEs

 Exam board: Edexcel.
 You may choose either the well-established International GCSE or the new 9-1 GCSE (Higher), now just as challenging.

-Textbooks: We use the following textbooks, which can be purchased in either paperback or Kindle version.
+We use the following textbooks, which can be purchased in either paperback

 Calculators: Each pupil will require a scientific calculator.
 Suitable models are the Casio FX-85GTX and the Casio FX-991EX.
 To learn how to use these, students should watch these Help videos.
 Graphical calculators are also permitted in the GCSE exams, the recommended model being the Casio CG50 (aka Prizm); see the Maths section in our A Level page for further details.